 This is probably going to turn in to a bit of a blog style post, but you may enjoy reading it!

 Occasionally I'd go with a writer backstage for interviews too.
 Often times you're rushed in and out.
-Sometimes you're just able to hang out with the band because they engage with you as they're probably enjoying the company of someone that isn't on their tour bus; their cabin fever for the last three months.
+Sometimes you're just able to hang out with the band because they engage with you, as they're probably enjoying the company of someone that isn't on their tour bus and causing their cabin fever for the last three months.
 Other times we'd be scowled at like we just shit in someone's coffee.
 Luckily, the decade prior, I too had spent my life playing in bands anyway, so the whole glamour of backstage I knew to be a thing of fiction.
 These days I have to bat off the assumptions that that glamour applies to shooting lingerie and nude models, like it's all pillow fights with the girls and not just sweating over the lighting while making sure someone is as comfortable as they can be.
 So yeah, playing in bands was partly my route in to photography.
-It was something I'd always fancied, and with it becoming cheaper and more accessible in the digital age, being surrounded by people with dSLR cameras at gigs was quite normal.
-I naively thought, "hell, I can take a better photo of me than this" completely discounting the fact the drummer is often at the back and in the dark, so one day I just bit the bullet, and thus, photography ended up being the creative venture that I choose when I got bored by fighting the good fight from all the crazy stuff on the road while forever trying to get five people with a common goal in one room for any one good reason.
+It was something I'd always fancied, and with it becoming cheaper and more accessible in the digital age, and also being surrounded by people with dSLR cameras at gigs being quite normal, I bit the bullet!
+I naively thought, "hell, I can take a better photo of me than this" completely discounting the fact the drummer is often at the back and in the dark, so one day I put up or shut up, and thus, photography ended up being the creative venture that I choose when I got bored by the music industry... ironically trying to photograph the music industry instead.